JessicaSehrt/EMG-VR-biofeedback/README.md

 Here you can find it for the biofeedback modality study: https://www.dropbox.com/home/Evaluation%20EMG%20Biofeedback%20Modality

-A detailed description of the study procedure and hardware integration can be found in the related dissertation (*doctoral thesis reference here*).
-Please feel free to contact me if you have any questions.
+A detailed description of the study procedure and hardware integration can be found in the related dissertation (*doctoral thesis reference here, coming soon*).

 Information on Fitts Law calculation: https://www.yorku.ca/mack/FittsLawSoftware/doc/Throughput.html